macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Battery: Miss a note and lose a life.
 If you run out of lives, you fail the song.

-Some themes have 4 LIVES, that is same as Battery + 4 lives, and RISKY, that is same as Battery + 1 life, replacing to the Battery option.
+Some themes have 4 LIVES, that is same as Battery + 4 lives, and RISKY, that is same as Battery + 1 life, replacing to the Battery option and both "Bar Drain" and "Battery Lives" modifiers.

 # Bar Drain

-Normal: Self explanatory
+Normal: Self explanatory.
+Known as "Normal-Drain" internally.

 No Recover: Don't recover life upon scoring well.